 Return cake to fridge and chill until chocolate is firm (or overnight).

-What about you, what was your favorite lunch box find as a child?
+What about you?
+Did you grow up with Kandy Kakes?
+What was your favorite lunch box find as a child?